chaddling/insight-project/README.md

 # Insight project: indie.go
 This is the project I worked on as an Insight Data Science Fellow, from ideation, data analysis, modeling to deploying a webapp which can be seen at [indie.go](http://3.13.31.175).
+The slides of the demo presentation can be found [here](https://tinyurl.com/y3xsxgz8).

 # What it does
 "Independent genre games", or indie games, are produced by small companies/developers and over the recent years there has been an exponential rise in the number of indie-genre games in the market.
 While the top earners in the genre remain successful, the median/mean sales and revenues have both gone down - that means a lot of the small developers simply don't get noticed on online vendor platforms.